pw_watch#

 can instantly compile, flash, and run tests.

-Combined with the GN-based build which expresses the full dependency tree, only the exact tests affected by source changes are run.
+Combined with the build which expresses the full dependency tree, only the exact tests affected by source changes are run.

 The demo below shows pw_watch